mpirvu/TechXchange2003/README.md

        ```

     7. Deploy the default AcmeAir instance:

+      **IMPORTANT**: Please ensure to fill in all [Your initial] fields with the namespace used in the creation step above before proceeding to apply the YAML file.
+      ```bash
+      sudo code --no-sandbox --user-data-dir /home/techzone
       ```

+       ```
        kubectl apply -f AcmeAirKN_default.yaml
        ```
        A message should appear in the console saying that the service was created.

     8. Deploy the AcmeAir instance with Semeru Cloud Compiler:

+      **IMPORTANT**: Please ensure to fill in all [Your initial] fields with the namespace used in the creation step above before proceeding to apply the YAML file.

        ```
        kubectl apply -f AcmeAirKN_SCC.yaml
        ```